 Fractional trading has made big-name shares like Tesla more accessible to retail investors, allowing bullish traders to start dollar cost averaging into their favourite stock.
-Trading at over US$400 per share, those with $10, $50, or even $200 in their portfolio would have no way to directly own the world's biggest retailer without fractional ownership.
+Trading at over US$400 per share, those with US$10, US$50, or even US$200 in their portfolio would have no way to directly own the world's biggest EV maker without fractional ownership.
 At Stake, you can purchase fractional shares directly in any of the 8,000+ Wall St stocks available.

 Building off the first point, being able to buy small dollar amounts of any stock allows you to have a more diversified portfolio.
-A $5000 portfolio can easily be split into 20 stocks without the need to disclude any stocks.
+A $5,000 portfolio can easily be split into 20 stocks without the need to exclude any.

 Things to consider when purchasing fractional shares